 Crucially, Wikileaks was just one of many media outlets to circulate the human rights abuses alleged in the Guantanamo Files.
 Like the Afghanistan leaks and Iraq War Logs before it, Assange’s revelations received extensive coverage from mainstream news organisations such as The Guardian and The New York Times.

 While Assange’s journalism rendered him a household name, his fame came at a cost.
 Following Sweden issuing an international arrest warrant for sexual misconduct, Assange breached the conditions of his bail to seek asylum in the Ecuadorian Embassy in London in 2012.
-Assange did so claiming that the charges in Sweden were merely a pretence for extradition to the US, where he would then be tried for his role in publishing classified materials.
+Assange did so claiming that the charges in Sweden were merely a pretence for extradition to the US, where he would be tried for his role in publishing classified materials.
 With his request for asylum accepted on the grounds of political persecution, the embassy became Assange’s home for seven years.

 Throughout Assange’s exile, Wikileaks continued to shed light on the corrupt core of the American political system.
 During the 2016 Democratic primaries, the organisation released documents implicating the Democratic National Committee (DNC) in conspiring against Senator Bernie Sanders’ presidential campaign.
 Leaked emails revealed how supposedly impartial DNC executives expressed concern over the Sanders’ campaign and discussed how to advance Hilary Clinton’s bid for the nomination.
 A later round of leaks confirmed the DNC’s bias, showing that former Chair Donna Brazile had provided the Clinton campaign with debate questions ahead of a CNN Town Hall.